fermilab-robotics/HERMES_ros2_docker/README.md

 ## Laptop Setup
+Install Docker Engine:

+If Linux:
 Enable GUI programs outsied container: xhost +

-Use Dev Container extension in VSCODE
+Use Dev Container extension in VSCODE:
+-> Select: existing dockerfile exists

 OR:
 use: